 1793: Boulton becomes Chairman of the Birmingham Theatre Proprietors Committee.

-1794: Becomes High Sherriff of Staffordshire.
+1794: He becomes High Sherriff of Staffordshire.

 1797: The Royal Mint gives him a contract to make copper coinage at Soho Manufactory.